-How long does a notary commission last?
+How long does a commission last as a notary public for the state at large?

-The term of office for a notary public is 4 years.
+The term of office for a statewide notary is 4 years.
 Please contact your local probate judge to determine when you may begin the renewal process for your commission.